By Joanne Von Furstenburg | Posted on May 31, 2018 9:45 AM

 Mixed Reviews but Excellent Box Office

-Upon the show’s opening night, it earned an array of reviews, some positive, and some more on the fence.
-Ben Brantley from The New York Times, who is arguably the most influential theatre critic in New York, was more on the fence, calling the revival “starry but disconnected.”
-He compliments the cast – and particularly applauds Robin De Jesús – saying that “they’re never better than when the boys are happily at play, dancing and camping and exchanging choice put-downs.”
-However, he goes on to state that “because they’re so endlessly, openly analytical, there’s no subtext for the actors to play, which means the big “reveals” aren’t all that revealing.”
-Marilyn Stasio from Variety was more laudatory, praising the “superbly mounted 50th anniversary production,” and complimenting “Jim Parsons’ endearing performance as the heart and soul of the play’s rambunctious birthday gathering.”
-Roma Torre from NY1 also loved the piece, complimenting “Joe Mantello's gripping direction,” and stating that “it’s so well directed and performed, any dramatic flaws are easily overlooked.”
-David Rooney from The Hollywood Reporter loved the “landmark comic drama” and “high-caliber cast of out gay actors,” stating that “in the post-equality era, the play stands as a compelling portrayal of internecine savagery bred by the stigma of isolation and oppression, by turns bitingly funny and moving.”
-Still, Adam Feldman from Time Out New York was more on the fence as well, calling the revival “keen-edged and engrossing,” and enjoying how it “moves beyond the gay past and stares the present straight in the face.”
+Variety praised “Jim Parsons’ endearing performance as the heart and soul of the play’s rambunctious birthday gathering.”
+NY1 also loved the piece, complimenting “Joe Mantello's gripping direction.”
+The Hollywood Reporter loved the “landmark comic drama” and “high-caliber cast of out gay actors,” stating that “in the post-equality era, the play stands as a compelling portrayal of internecine savagery bred by the stigma of isolation and oppression, by turns bitingly funny and moving.”
+Time Out called the revival “keen-edged and engrossing,” and enjoying how it “moves beyond the gay past and stares the present straight in the face.”